scmscomb/scmscomb.github.io/student.md

 ## Current Schedule
 ### Mar 4, 2022, 10:00-12:00 (UTC+8): [Wentao Zhang](mailto:wtzhang20@fudan.edu.cn), Fudan University
+Abstract：Given a graph $G$, the \textit{independence complex} $I(G)$ is the simplicial complex whose faces are the independent sets of $V(G)$.
+Let $\rb_i$ denote the $i$-th reduced Betti number of $I(G)$, and let $b(G)$ denote the sum of $\rb_i(G)$'s.
+A graph is ternary if it does not contain induced cycles with length divisible by three.
+G. Kalai and K. Meshulam conjectured that $b(G)\le 1$ whenever $G$ is ternary.
+We prove this conjecture.
+This extends a recent results proved by Chudnovsky, Scott, Seymour and Spirkl that for any ternary graph $G$, the number of independent sets with even cardinality and the independent sets with odd cardinality differ by at most 1.
+This is joint work with my instructor Hehui Wu.
 Tencent meetings: 531-168-332, pw: 0304

 ## Past talks